computoms/graph-ssg/README.md

 [![Python package](https://github.com/computoms/graph-ssg/actions/workflows/python-package.yml/badge.svg)](https://github.com/computoms/graph-ssg/actions/workflows/python-package.yml) ![Tests Coverage](https://raw.githubusercontent.com/computoms/graph-ssg/master/.github/coverage.svg)

-`graph-ssg` is a small python program aimed at generating static html pages ordered in the form of a graph of articles.
+`graphsitegen` is a small python program aimed at generating static html pages ordered in the form of a graph of articles.

 Each article generated is appended to the graph thanks to its `Parents` and `Children` articles.
 This provides an easy navigation as well as an easy understanding of how the articles are linked together.